Getting Around Gainesville

 Walking

 For people who live really close to (or on) UF campus, walking is a great option.
-While you can survive without a car in Gainesville, you’ll probably want to combine walking with one of the below options.
-For example, for nighttime walking on campus, try SNAP (Student Nightime Auxillary Patrol).
-Just call 392-7627 (392-SNAP) to get a ride or a walking escort anywhere on campus.
+While you can survive without a car in Gainesville, you'll probably want to combine walking with one of the options below.

 Biking

-It doesn’t take long to discover the best roads for bike lanes and without major hills, and you’ll soon be on your way to avoiding traffic delays and the joys of finding a parking spot.
-And if you register your bike with the UF Police Department, get a good lock, and use lights at night, you’ll find that biking is one of the best (and cheapest) ways to travel in Gainesville for much of the time.
-Check surplus.ufl.edu for abandoned bikes.
+It doesn't take long to discover the best roads for bike lanes, and without major hills, you'll soon be cruising.
+If you register your bike with the UF Police Department, get a good lock, and use lights at night, you'll find that biking is one of the best (and cheapest) ways to travel in Gainesville.
+Check surplus.ufl.edu for abandoned bikes if you need an affordable option.
 Biking is a great option for students living in apartments in South Gainesville and Sorority Row.

 Scooters and Motorcycles